New Zealand Guided Ascents & Courses

 What is included in the cost of my trip?
 Does it include airfare?

-Each specific trip page on the website has a section as well as a downloadable pdf document with exactly what is and what is not included on the trip.
-International airfares are not included in the trip price.
-We can however recommend excellent travel agents whom we have worked with in your country should you require help with arranging your international airfare.
+Each specific trip page on the website has a section and a downloadable pdf Trip Notes document with exactly what is and what is not included in the trip.
+International airfares are not included in the trip price however, we recommend excellent travel agents should you require help with arranging your international airfare.

 Why are you sometimes more expensive than other operators?